The myth at the heart of the praying Bremerton coach case

 But school employees simply cannot lead prayers with students to try to make them better people, no matter how well-intended the effort.
 In private school, OK, but not in a public school where the students may be Jewish, Muslim, atheist or who knows.
 It’s not a close call that this breaks through the wall separating church and state, and it’s why the school district asked him to stop.

-So to get around this problem, Kennedy, his lawyers, and ultimately, six U.S. Supreme Court justices, made up an alternate storyline.
+So to get around this problem, Kennedy, his lawyers and, ultimately, six U.S. Supreme Court justices made up an alternate storyline.

 In this new telling, students were nowhere around and had nothing to do with Kennedy’s praying.
 He was a lone and silent sentinel, joined only by his convictions.
 As Justice Neil Gorsuch preposterously wrote, “He offered his prayers quietly while his students were otherwise occupied.”